dockstore/dockstore-documentation/docs/launch-with/galaxy-launch-with.rst

 .. figure:: /assets/images/docs/galaxy/galaxy_workflow.png
    :alt: Galaxy workflow on Dockstore

 The button will bring up a dropdown window where you may select which Galaxy instance to launch the workflow into.
 A few default options such as the `Use Galaxy Org <https://usegalaxy.org/>` instances are provided by Dockstore, but if you need to launch into another instance, you may provide a custom URL.
-For your custom URL to work properly, it must start with ``https://`` and there should not be an ending forward slash ``/``.
+Further along in this tutorial, you will find how to generate a custom instance and provide the URL to Dockstore.

 .. figure:: /assets/images/docs/galaxy/launch_with_options.png
    :alt: Launch options for Galaxy